 Once I finish my year at a glance, I begin to plan my actual units.
 I decide on the order I want to teach each topic within the unit, and then I determine my pacing of the topics within the unit.
 The last thing I do is create the actual lessons, which is the fun part.
 Since my math and reading units already have a detailed pacing guide, I don’t recreate this for those subjects-the work is already finished for me!
 However, science is a whole other story!
 I felt like my science units were far too hit or miss and didn’t have the focus and cohesiveness that I want to see within my units of instruction.
 My goal for the summer is to focus on my science units, so I’ve already started working on modifying my science plans for next year.
 I won’t be creating science units similar to my math and reading units, because I already use several products from The Science Penguin and Bowtie Guy that I love.
 I want to integrate those lessons with some new things that I create.

 Of course nothing can be set in stone, because I never know how my students will respond to certain concepts and lessons.
 This is just an outline to make day-to-day planning easier.
-You can download all of the forms above here, and they are all completely editable!
+You can download all of the forms above here on Google Drive, and they are all completely editable!

 I’m excited to utilize digital planning and organization much more next school year.
 I think it will make planning and sharing information much more streamlined and organized.
 Not to mention, this will greatly reduce overwhelming paper clutter!
-I’ve posted the forms below on TpT as a Digital Teacher Binder that you can check out here!
+I’ve posted the forms below on TpT as a Digital Teacher Binder that you can check out here on TpT!

 There are 10 different lesson plan options.
 I have NOT included dated lesson plans, because it saves so much time to leave content that stays the same each week (morning work, schedules, stations, etc.) and duplicate the pages as you go.
 To duplicate the pages, simply select ‘EDIT’ and then ‘DUPLICATE’.
 This will give you an exact copy of the previous page.
 You can add and take away rows and columns, change colors, highlight, and type directly in the boxes on these editable lesson plan templates.
 I’ve included three daily lesson plan formats I use for my detailed lesson plans.
 I only use these for the lessons that I have to turn in, because they are definitely not fast to write.
 You can easily increase or decrease the size of each section by dragging the borders of the table to whichever position you prefer.
 You may also change the names of any section of the lesson plan.
 I’ve used digital weekly overviews and daily lesson plans for years, and it is a huge time saver!